 - Chapter 11 Bankruptcy.
 Most often utilized by businesses, some individuals may also benefit from Chapter 11.
 It is a form of filing that gives businesses time to reorganize and restructure while their business remains open so that debts can be addressed and paid over a period of time.

 - Chapter 12 Bankruptcy.
 Chapter 12 is generally used by family farmers or fishermen.
 It also allows these family organizations to come up with a restructuring plan.
 The plan can help them consolidate debt and repay it over a three-to-five-year time span.

 - Chapter 13 Bankruptcy.
-Often used by individuals and consumers to reorganize their debts and come up with a plan to pay them off over three to five years.
+Often used by businesses to reorganize their debts and come up with a plan to pay them off over three to five years.

 An experienced Auburn attorney can help you determine which bankruptcy path may help you address your debt.
 However, a skilled attorney can also identify whether debt negotiation could offer a better solution in the case of your particular finances.

-At Bradford Law Offices, PLLC, we aren’t interested in blanket filing bankruptcy cases.
+At Bradford Law Offices, we aren’t interested in blanket filing bankruptcy cases.
 We are interested in helping you find the best route forward.
 Sometimes that may be filing for bankruptcy, but sometimes another legal option may be more in line with your goals.
-You can trust the team at Bradford Law Offices, PLLC to give you straightforward and honest advice about your financial situation and what you can do to manage your debt.
+You can trust the team at Bradford Law Offices to give you straightforward and honest advice about your financial situation and what you can do to manage your debt.

 Bankruptcy Statistics in the U.S.